GeoDaCenter/opioid-policy-scan/data_final/metadata/Rural_Urban_Classification_County.md

 **Meta Data Name**: Rural-Urban Classification for Counties
-**Last Modified**: March 20, 2020
 **Author**: Moksha Menghaney & Susan Paykin
+**Last Modified**: December 5, 2023
+**Last Modified By**: Wataru Morioka

 ### Data Location:
 BE02 at the County scale.
 File can be found [here](/data_final).
 * BE02_RUCA_C

 ### Data Source(s) Description:
-Percentage rural and urban population is sourced from the Census Bureau.
+Percentage of rural and urban population is sourced from the Census Bureau.
 Raw data and more details can be found [here](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/urban-rural.html).

 ### Description of Data Source Tables:
 After each decennial census, the bureau identifies Urban Areas under two categories :